Write a whole book, start to shelf.

 “So the ship had never sailed at all,” she said, and that was that.

-↪ Chapter 5 · The ConfessionTalk to your editor.
-It edits.
+↪ Chapter 5 · The ConfessionSee the emotional shape of your book.

-Every layer — foundations, spine, beats, prose — has the same AI editor in the rail.
+The same Agent that builds your book also revises it — every node in the tree, from the premise down to a line of prose.
 Tell it what's wrong in plain language and it answers, then surfaces a reviewable proposal with a before-and-after diff.
 Apply it or discard it; you approve every change before it sticks.

 - →Proposals arrive as a clear before → after diff